JagHack/jagprox/README.md

   Check if a player is online and what game they are playing.
   *Example:* `/status Notch`

-* `/superf add <player> <gamemode1> [gamemode2...]`
+* `/superf <add|remove|list> [player] [gamemodes...]`
   Track a friend and their stats for specific games.
   *Example:* `/superf add Steve bedwars skywars duels`

-* `/superf remove <player>`
-  Stop tracking a friend.
-  *Example:* `/superf remove Steve`

 * `/psc`
   Fetch and display Bedwars stats for everyone in your current party.

+* `/rq`
+  Re-queues the last `/play` command you used.

+* `/alert <add|remove|list> [player]`
+  Get a notification when a specific player appears in your lobby.

+* `/nickname <add|remove|list> [player] [nickname]`
+  Set a local, client-side nickname for a player that appears in chat and the tab list.

+* `/jagprox`
+  Displays the list of available custom commands.

 ---

 ## Contributing

-Contributions are welcome and already made!
+Contributions are welcome and have already been made!
 Huge shoutout to Yanice and TheMackabu for helping me with some stuff.
 If you have ideas for new features or find bugs, feel free to open an issue or submit a pull request on the GitHub repository.

 ---